Webhooks API Documentation Guide

 REST APIs are like checking in at the airport every 5 minutes to see if your flight is boarding.
 Webhooks are like getting a text when it’s time to go.

-Since webhooks push data instead of waiting for requests, documenting them requires a slightly different approach.
-Following are the components that you must include to write a kickass webhook API reference.
+Since webhooks push data instead of waiting for requests, documenting them requires a slightly different approach than REST APIs.
+Here are the essential components of comprehensive webhook documentation:

 Field | Type | Description |